How Do You Make A Mustard Plaster

 Modern Research

-In addition, AITC has been investigated as a potential pain reliever.
+Adding to this, AITC has been investigated as a potential pain reliever.
 Some studies have found that AITC can reduce pain by activating certain receptors in the skin.
 This may explain why mustard plasters are effective for relieving muscle pain and other types of discomfort.

 Popular Opinion and Anecdotal Evidence